Important information about your HIV care in Oldham, Bury and Rochdale

 An HIV is done using blood or saliva with a blood test being most common.
 This may be repeated to confirm your result because of the delay in someone catching HIV and the test showing up as positive.

 Depending on your eligibility, you may be able to get a free self-sampling HIV test to do at home from test.hiv.
-Depending on where you live, you may also be able to request an at home HIV test from Virgin Care.
+If you are aged 16 over and live in Northern Lincolnshire, Teesside, Oldham, Bury, Rochdale or Cheshire West and Chester you can request at home HIV test here.
 It is also possible to pay for other at-home HIV testing kits.
 However, the accuracy of these vary so if you do decide to use one of these tests, we advise that you speak to your local pharmacist or GP.

 If you test positive, don’t panic.
 There are treatments available for HIV and you will be put in contact with your local HIV to explain what this means, do further tests to find out more about your infection and help you manage the condition.
 They will also help you to identify anyone else who may have been at risk so they can get tested.
 It is important not to have sex without a condom with anyone, even a regular partner, or to share injecting equipment as you may pass the virus onto others.

-If you think that you may have been infected with HIV you can visit any NHS sexual health service, including those run by Virgin Care, visit your GP and get tests at some young people’s centres like those run by Brook.
+If you think that you may have been infected with HIV you can visit any NHS sexual health service, visit your GP and get tests at some young people’s centres like those run by Brook.

 What treatment is available?